md-ibrahim25/BackGroundChanger/README.md

 - Click on the "Change Background" button to change the background color of the webpage.
 - Every click generates a new random color.

-## 🖼️ Screenshot

-*Include a screenshot here to showcase your application.*

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/your-username/BGChanger/issues) if you want to contribute.